aegis-iisc/aegis-iisc.github.io/_news/announcement_13.md

 inline: true
 ---

-Four new undergrad interns joined SymPL for the summers!
+Four new undergrad interns joined ΣλMPL∃ Lab for the summers!